rynmurdock/pupil_eyes/README.md

 3) Install msgpack https://github.com/bastibe/matlab-msgpack

-4) Edit `pupil_remote_control.m` to include your experiment where it is indicated in the file
+4) Edit `pupil_remote_control.m` to include your experiment where indicated in the file

+5) Open Pupil Capture

-4) Run `pupil_remote_control.m`
+6) Run `pupil_remote_control.m`

-5) Use Pupil Player to export the raw-data CSVs https://docs.pupil-labs.com/core/software/pupil-player/#export
+7) Open and use Pupil Player to export the raw-data in CSVs https://docs.pupil-labs.com/core/software/pupil-player/#export